AdobeDocs/experience-manager-forms-cloud-service.en/README.md

-# Adobe Experience Manager 6.5 Documentation
+# Adobe Experience Manager Forms as a Cloud Service Documentation

-This is the repository for Adobe Experience Manager 6.5 documentation.
+This is the repository for Adobe Experience Manager Forms as a Cloud Service documentation.
 This documentation covers the installation, administering, authoring use, and how to customize AEM.

 Your contributions to the documentation are welcome.
 Please see the following resources: